 What to do with Leftover Syrup:

 Toss it in a bottle and use it as a hot sauce.
-Add to a to a cocktail, maybe a margarita, possibly a Bloody Mary.
+Add to a cocktail, maybe a margarita, possibly a Bloody Mary.
 Add to adult popsicles – especially good with pineapple.
+Don’t use too much or you may not get a good freeze.

-A splash in barbecue sauce is fabulous and add the syrup to any dish that relies on sweet/spicy.
+A splash of barbecue sauce will give it a kick.
+Add the syrup to any dish that relies on sweet/spicy flavors.
 Sprinkle it on pizza.
 Add to a ham glaze.
 Baste your chicken wings with it.
 Use it in your Candied Nuts for some heat.
+If you pickle hard-boiled eggs, add in some of this syrup.

 Saving Money on Cowboy Candy Sweet Hot Pickled Peppers: